This post may contain affiliate links. Please read my disclosure.

 Did you make these sauteed mushrooms?
 Leave a comment below and let me know how they turned out!

-- Heat butter in a skillet over medium heat and add mushrooms and beef broth.
+Heat butter in a skillet over medium high heat and add mushrooms and beef broth.
 Let the mushrooms cook until 75% of the liquid has been absorbed.

-- Add the cream and cook until thickened, about 2-3 minutes.
+- Add the brandy and thyme and cook about 1-2 minutes.